-- (i) (2 points) You have a database of U.S. cities.
-For each pair of cities, it indicates whether a direct flight exists between them.
-You have to write a program to calculate the minimum number of connections needed to fly from one city to another.
-For example, you can't fly from Ithaca to San Francisco directly, but you can fly to Philadelphia and then to San Francisco, so the minimum number of connections is 1. - (ii) (2 points) You have a list of courses you want to take at Cornell.
-Some are prerequisites of others.
-You want to find a sequence in which to take these classes without violating any prerequisite requirement. - (iii) (2 points) You are intrigued by the concept of "six degrees of separation": any two people on the planet are connected through at most five intermediate acquaintances.
+- (i) (2 points) You are on a bike trip in a park.
+Your map of the park shows you places to stop and rest, and you can calculate the distance between any two of them.
+You can bike only b miles without stopping at a resting place before you fall over, exhausted, and every mile takes you 10 minutes to bike.
+You are standing at the easternmost resting place.
+You want to determine how to most quickly reach the westernmost resting place without getting exhausted. - (ii) (2 points) You are intrigued by the concept of "six degrees of separation": any two people on the planet are connected through at most five intermediate acquaintances.
 You want to test this theory at Cornell.
 You have a database that tells you whether any two Cornell students are friends.
-You want to find a student who is "furthest away" from you, i.e. the minimum number of intermediate friends needed to relate that student to you is greater than or equal to that of any other student. - (iv) (2 points) You are traveling on a desert.
-Your map gives the locations of oases, and you can calculate the distance between any two of them.
-You can walk only k miles without stopping at an oasis before you dehydrate, and every mile takes you an hour to hike.
-You are standing at the northernmost oasis.
-You want to determine how to most quickly reach the southernmost oasis without dehydrating. - (v) (2 points) You are a maze designer, and you want to make sure your preliminary design isn't too challenging.
-Write a program that, assuming there are no cycles, determines the length of the longest path from the maze's entrance that doesn't eventually lead to the maze's exit.
+You want to find a student who is "furthest away" from you, i.e. the minimum number of intermediate friends needed to relate that student to you is greater than or equal to that of any other student. - (iii) (2 points) You are a maze designer, and you want to make sure your preliminary design isn't too challenging.
+Write a program that, assuming there are no cycles, determines the length of the longest path from the maze's entrance that doesn't eventually lead to the maze's exit. - (iv) (2 points) You have a list of courses you want to take at Cornell.
+Some are prerequisites of others.
+You want to find a sequence in which to take these classes without violating any prerequisite requirement. - (v) (2 points) Ithaca has bicycle paths, but not on every road.
+For each pair of intersections A and B, your map of Ithaca tells you whether there is a bicycle path from A to B; call such a path a direct bicicyle path.
+You have to write a program to calculate the minimum number of direct bicicyle paths needed to get from one place in Ithaca to another.